cheese-cakee/Benchmarking-GEMM/README.md

 The i5-13450HX's 6 P-cores at 4.6 GHz can each issue 2 FMAs/cycle × 8 floats × 2 ops = 32 FLOPS/cycle × 4.6 GHz = **147 GFLOPS per core**, or **~880 GFLOPS aggregate AVX2 peak** for the 6 P-cores.
 The single-threaded 69.2 GFLOPS result is ~47% of one core's peak.
 The 10-thread OMP result of 490 GFLOPS is **~65% of the 6-core AVX2 peak** (~770 GFLOPS, ignoring E-cores which lack turbo headroom for sustained FMA).

-Production BLAS libraries (OpenBLAS, Intel MKL) typically achieve 70-85% of peak through assembly-tuned micro-kernels, larger register blocks (8×8 or 12×8), and careful NUMA-aware thread placement.
+Production BLAS libraries (OpenBLAS, Intel MKL) typically achieve 70-85% of peak through assembly-tuned micro-kernels, larger register blocks (8×8 or 12×8), and careful NUMA aware thread placement.
 The remaining gap in this project comes from:
 - **Register block size**: production kernels use 6×16 or 8×8 for better FMA pipelining
 - **L2 latency**: B_packed sits in L2 at 2048×2048 (16 KB per tile).
 Larger tiles or L2-targeted prefetch could help
-- **E-core underutilization**: the 4 E-cores @ 3.0 GHz are included in `OMP_NUM_THREADS=10` but contribute less per-thread
+- **E-core underutilization**: the 4 E-cores @ 3.0 GHz are included in `OMP_NUM_THREADS=10` but contribute less per thread

 ---